pytexas/2026/docs/sponsors/recruiter.md

 Contact us at [sponsorship@pytexas.org](mailto:sponsorship@pytexas.org) to reserve your spot.

-Spots are limited — we want to keep the recruiter presence balanced so it enhances the attendee experience rather than overwhelming it.
+Spots are limited.
+We want to keep the recruiter presence balanced so it enhances the attendee experience rather than overwhelming it.